“How do you make money?”

 Perhaps you’re not convinced.
 After all, financial planning advice can be expensive.
 And there are a lot of financial advisors out there that are willing to help you for free.
 So, why not get some free financial advice?
 Here’s why:

 Yes, getting stuff for free is always awesome.
-But, it only really counts if what you’re getting is any good.
+But, getting free stuff only really counts if what you’re getting is any good.

 - Coupon for free chicken nuggets from Chik-Fil-A?
 That’s awesome.